PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 * It does a relative link to `style.css` for its stylesheet; this means that it will use the dynamically-generated stylesheet for the category.
 * Similarly it does a relative link to the `feed` template, so if someone points their RSS reader at a category page they only subscribe to that category (and its subcategories).
 * Entries with an `Entry-Type` of `sidebar` will appear in the navigation section, rather than in the main content flow
+* If a user is logged out and there are unauthorized entries that would potentially be visible, it displays a login link, and also provides a `<link rel="authorization">` with the hopes that eventually social readers will support that as a UI cue

 #### Articles extensions (`articles/index.html`)